 Myth #3: If you truly believe in God you will never have suicidal thoughts.

 Andrew loved God and ran to him in his depression.
 He filled his alone time with worship music.
 He spent time reading Scripture and sitting with God in prayer.
-He leaned into his faith to carry him through some of his darkest moments.
+Andrew leaned into his faith to carry him through some of his darkest moments.
 Just like Andrew, we see heroes of our faith struggle with the darkness of their minds all throughout Scripture:

-• David wrote in a psalm, “How long, Lord?
+- David wrote in a psalm, “How long, Lord?
 Will you forget me forever?
 How long will you hide your face from me?
 How long must I wrestle with my thoughts and day after day have sorrow in my heart?
 How long will my enemy triumph over me?”
 (Ps.
 13:1–2 NIV)

-• Jonah in his anger with God prayed, “Lord, please take my life from me, for it is better for me to die than to live!”
+- Jonah, in his anger with God prayed, “Lord, please take my life from me, for it is better for me to die than to live!”
 (Jonah 4:3 NKJV)

-• Moses, in his feelings of disappointment and betrayal by his own people, cried out, “But now, please forgive their sin—but if not, then blot me out of the book you have written.”(Ex.
+- Moses, in his feelings of disappointment and betrayal by his own people, cried out, “But now, please forgive their sin—but if not, then blot me out of the book you have written.”(Ex.
 32:32 NIV)

-• Jesus in the garden of Gethsemane, overcome with anguish, declared, “My soul is overwhelmed with sorrow to the point of death.”
+- Jesus in the garden of Gethsemane, overcome with anguish, declared, “My soul is overwhelmed with sorrow to the point of death.”
 (Matt.
 26:38 NIV)

 The difficulty of life sometimes takes a toll on our minds.
 Although we serve a God of miracles who is powerful enough to rescue anyone from the grips of depression or suicidal ideation, the truth is sometimes he doesn’t.
 Sometimes those who are suffering feel much like David and are asking God, “How long must I wrestle with my thoughts and day after day have sorrow in my heart?”

 Even our darkest thoughts will never separate us from the love of God.
 He is with us in the wilderness, and he is with us as we wrestle with our brokenness.
-He is with us as we ask the hard questions from our places of pain.
+The Lord is with us as we ask the hard questions from our places of pain.
 He is with us as we fight to make it through each day.
 If you are silently struggling with suicidal thoughts and you are thinking about leaving for good, please fight to stay.
 I know your overwhelming pain is real.
 I have wrestled with thoughts of leaving this place and my pain forever too.
 But learning to live with the pain is possible.
 And building a beautiful life around the pain is possible too.
 To stay is a brave choice, maybe the bravest choice you will ever make.
 And if you can’t choose it for yourself, then please look around and choose to stay for the ones you love.
 They need you, we need you, and we don’t want to stay here without you.

 Continue to wrestle, continue to fight, continue to push through one more minute, one more hour, one more day at a time.
 Let the breath in your lungs be a reminder of the grace that covers everything.
 It covers the darkness, it covers anxiety, it covers depression, and it covers suicidal ideation.
 His grace is how we all make it through another day.
 We are all broken people, we all carry pain, and we are all covered in the light of His mighty love.
 A light that is strong enough to pierce through every dark, confusing, and isolating place.
 A light that offers real, true hope—a lifeline light that reaches through our pain and leads us back to peace.
 You may feel completely surrounded by darkness, but I promise you, friend, if you look hard enough, you will find a glimmer of light, and maybe a glimmer is enough for today.
 You are not alone, you are loved.